userbradley/documentation.breadnet.co.uk/docs/cloud/fly/fly-release-ip-address.md

 ## Why

-Fly (Like everyone) sits on alot of IP address' - and they're in short supply.
+Fly (Like everyone) sits on a lot of IP address' - and they're in short supply.

 You now get charged $1.75 per IP address